A Survey on Video Diffusion Models: Video Generation

 LaMD~\cite{lamd} first trains an autoencoder to separate motion information within videos.
 Then a diffusion-based motion generator is trained to generate video motion.
 Through this methodology, guided by motion, the model achieves the capability to generate high-quality perceptual videos given the first frame.

 LFDM~\cite{LFDM} leverages conditional images and text for human-centric video generation.
-In the initial stage, a latent flow auto-encoder is trained to reconstruct videos.
+Firstly a latent flow auto-encoder is trained to reconstruct videos.
 Moreover, a flow predictor~\cite{wang2018video2video} can be employed in intermediary steps to predict flow motion.
 Subsequently, in the second stage, a diffusion model is trained with image, flow, and text prompts as conditions to generate coherent videos.

 Generative Dynamics~\cite{generativeDynamics} presents an approach to modeling scene dynamics in image space.
 It extracts motion trajectories from real video sequences exhibiting natural motion.
 For a single image, the diffusion model, through a frequency-coordinated diffusion sampling process, predicts a long-term motion representation in the Fourier domain for each pixel.
 This representation can be converted into dense motion trajectories spanning the entire video.
 When combined with an image rendering module, it enables the transformation of static images into seamless looping dynamic videos, facilitating realistic user interactions with the depicted objects.